ALTERNATIVE EDUCATION

 How the Course is Delivered

 This programme is delivered one day per week at SLTH, combining hands-on, practical learning with real-world experience.
-Learners also take part in monthly visits to a range of professional equine settings, including:
+Learners also take part in regular visits to a range of professional equine settings, including:

 • Equine colleges